HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 - Fanatical customer service can overcome shortcomings, but fanatical features can’t overcome poor customer service.
 - Spectacular product features can’t overcome poor service.
 - Be creative to craft a superior *Unexpected* customer service.
 To create raving customers, you must exceed satisfaction.
 Good customer service is strong leverage for word-of-mouth.
-- Word of mouth, or [[#Authority |social proof]], is the best advertising there is.
-The ROI on happy customers is exponential.
+- ==Word of mouth, or [[#Authority |social proof]], is the best advertising there is.
+The ROI on happy customers is exponential.==
 # Partnership
 - Choose partners who seek synergy, _**not**_ diversification of risk, expense, and workload.
 	- If each partner looks to the other for the burden to bear, and when one bears more, resentment builds.
 That'll never end well.
+	- When people are financially invested, they want a return. ==When people are emotionally invested, they want to contribute.==
+	- When we intentionally create a work environment where others have a chance at fulfillment, we’re already improving the world substantially.
 - Investigate and interview your accountants and attorneys.
 Get referrals from successful, established entrepreneurs.
 > [!important]- Trust
 > You must make your trust an asset to be earned by others.
 Let actions speak louder than words.